Skip to content

 How much does a data incident cost?

 Merging bad data, whether that be from accidentally changing historic data, to introducing silent errors into production data, can be very costly.
+Data impact assessment prevents such incidents through rigorous data validation, data quality checks, and structured PR review - Avoiding substantial financial losses caused by bad data.

 The Cost of Data Incidents